-Still, I relished in the relaxation.
+Still, I relished in the brief window of relaxation.

 Of course, my heart still ached for Appoleon.

 After four days of recovery, I decided I was ready to make my move.
 I had nearly died for this opportunity, and I couldn’t risk losing my window.
 I got dressed, ate breakfast, and headed down to talk to Evanor and Donathan.

 “Good to see you awake,” Evanor said, smiling at me.